Medical Compression Stockings

 Consultation with our Nurse

-We focus on helping you achieve your health goals.
-This is why our Registered Nurse offers a comprehensive assessment to determine the right product for you, review your medical prescription, do the necessary measurements, and answer any questions you may have.
-With your product, our Nurse will assist you with the wear and care of your new garment.
+We offer a comprehensive assessment with our Nurse to determine the right product for you, review your medical prescription, do the necessary assessments and measurements, and answer any questions you may have.
+Our Nurse will also assist you with the wear and care of your new garment.
+Consultation fee: A $75 initial assessment fee is required, which will be credited toward your purchase of garments totaling $200 or more (when purchase on the same day as the assessment).

 Products